General Logic-Systems that Determine Significant Collections of Consequence Operators

-\id{ \hangindent2\parindent\textindent} \textindent#1{ \llap{#1}} \magnification=\magstep1 \tolerance 10000 \font\eightrm=cmr9 \baselineskip 12pt \hoffset=.25in \hsize 6.00 true in \vsize 8.85 true in \centerline{\bf General Logic-Systems that Determine Significant} \centerline{\bf Collections of Consequence Operators} \centerline{\bf Robert A. Herrmann} \centerline{23 MAR 2006.
-Last revision 30 SEP 2010.} {\leftskip=0.5in \rightskip=0.5in {\eightrm {\it Abstract:} It is demonstrated how useful it is to utilize general logic-systems to investigate finite consequence operators (operations).
+\id{ \hangindent2\parindent\textindent} \textindent#1{ \llap{#1}} \magnification=\magstep1 \tolerance 10000 \font\eightrm=cmr9 \baselineskip 14pt \hoffset=.12in \hsize 6.25 true in \vsize 8.85 true in \centerline{\bf General Logic-Systems that Determine Significant} \centerline{\bf Collections of Consequence Operators} \centerline{Robert A. Herrmann} \centerline{23 MAR 2006.
+Last revision 4 SEP 2013.} {\leftskip=0.5in \rightskip=0.5in {\eightrm {\it Abstract:} It is demonstrated how useful it is to utilize general logic-systems to investigate finite consequence operators (operations).
 Among many other examples relative to a lattice of finite consequence operators, a general logic-system characterization for the lattice-theoretic supremum of a nonempty collection of finite consequence operators is given.
 Further, it is shown that for any denumerable language $L$ there is a rather simple collection of finite consequence operators and, for a propositional language, three simple modifications to the finitary rules of inference that demonstrate that the lattice of finite consequence operators is not meet-complete.
 This also demonstrates that simple properties for such operators can be language specific.
-Using general logic-systems, it is further shown that the set of all finite consequence operators defined on $L$ has the power of the continuum and each finite consequence operator is generated by denumerably many general logic-systems. }}\pars Mathematics Subject Classifications (2000).
+Using general logic-systems, it is further shown that the set of all finite consequence operators defined on $L$ has the power of the continuum and each finite consequence operator is generated by denumerably many general logic-systems.
+Examples are given that define operators in terms of general logic-systems so that the physical entities produced require that the basic logic-system algorithm be applied. }}\pars Mathematics Subject Classifications (2000).
 03B22, 03B65.\pars Keywords.
 Universal logic, general logic-systems, rules of inference, consequence operators. {\bf 1.
 Introduction.}\parm In order to avoid an ambiguous definition for the ``finite consequence operator,'' it is assumed that a language $L$ is a nonempty set within informal set-theory (ZF).
 In the ordinary sense, a set $A \subset L$ is {\it finite} if and only if $A=\emptyset$ or there exists a bijection $f\colon A \to [1,n] = \{x\mid (1\leq x\leq n)\ {\rm and}\ (n \in \nat)\}$, where $\nat$ is the set of all natural numbers including zero.
 It is always assumed that $A$ is finite if and only if $A$ is Dedekind-finite.
 Finite always implies, in ZF, Dedekind-finite.
 There is a model $\eta$ for ZF that contains a set that is infinite and Dedekind-finite (Jech, 1971, pp. 116-118).
 On the other hand, for ZF, if $A$ is well-ordered or denumerable, then each $B\subset A$ is finite if and only if $B$ is Dedekind-finite.
 In all cases, if the Axiom of Choice is adjoined to the ZF axioms, finite is equivalent to Dedekind-finite.
 The definition of the general and finite consequence operator is well know but can be found in Herrmann (2006, 2004, 2001, 1987). \pars